jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 I feel that Hexagonal Architecture design works well because of how it manages dependency and knowledge relationships.
 This dependency and knowledge management epiphany came to me while reading _Chapter 14: Component Coupling_ in **Clean Architecture** by Bob Martin and watching his **CleanCoders** _Component Coupling_ video on O’Reilly.

-Martin was mostly addressing component dependencies and their impliciations with deployment.
-I realized the same principles applies to classes and their implications with design stability.
+Martin was mostly addressing component dependencies and their implications with deployment.
+I realized the same principles apply to classes and their implications with design stability.

 # The Theory

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/Don%27t_Panic.svg/768px-Don%27t_Panic.svg.png" alt="Don't Panic" title="Image Source: https://commons.wikimedia.org/wiki/File:Don%27t_Panic.svg" width = "17%" align="right" style="padding-right: 35px;">

 **Don’t Panic!** There isn't much theory.
-This is mostly going to be a few straightforward definitions, implications and principles.
+This is mostly going to be a few straightforward definitions, implications, and principles.

 ## Definitions
 Bob Martin separates his dependency principles in two parts: class dependency via [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and component dependency.
 I think there’s value in applying the component dependencies to classes as well.
 We can think of a class as a component with one element in it.